Team4819/Yeti/docs/using_yeti/index.rst

 Using Yeti
 ----------

-Yeti comes with a base robot class :class:`yeti.robots.YetiRobot` you can use to quickly start using yeti.
+Yeti comes with a base robot class :class:`yeti.YetiRobot` you can use to quickly start using yeti.
 To start, add the following code to your robot.py.

 .. literalinclude:: ../../examples/basic_example/robot.py

-.. note:: Advanced users may be interested in building their own Robot implementation to use yeti.
-          You can read about how yeti works from the perspective of IterativeRobot in Building a Robot Implementation

 Building Modules
 ----------------